pimoroni/phat-beat/sphinx/index.rst

 Exactly the same as calling :python:`set_all(0,0,0)`, clear sets all the pixels to black.

-You must also call :python:`show()` if you want to turn Blinkt! off.
+You must also call :python:`show()` if you want to turn the displays off.

 .. automodule:: phatbeat
    :noindex: